node-red/node-red.github.io/docs/getting-started/installation.md

 ### Get Node-RED

+There are several ways to install Node-RED.
+The simplest is to use npm.

+    npm install node-red
+    npm start

-Clone the repository from GitHub:
+Or you can clone the repository from GitHub:

     $ git clone https://github.com/node-red/node-red.git